 Directors and officers have traditionally been shielded from personal liability for decisions made in relation to the company they work for.
 However, the rapidly changing legal and regulatory environments across the world have meant that directors and officers are no longer able to rely on protection from the firm.

 For listed companies, the risk is higher.
-Shareholder activism has led to claims being brought against directors and officers for breaches of their duty to shareholders; there has also been a rise in claims brought by third parties, such as customers or clients taking action against company directors.
+Shareholder activism has led to claims being brought against directors and officers for breaches of their duty to shareholders; There have also been a rise in claims brought by third parties, such as customers or clients taking action against company directors.

 We provide insurance solutions across the mining industry for directors and officers.
 Our team of experts will work with you to find the right solution for D&O risks and help you manage crime risks with our crime and social engineering (CASE) product providing cyber liability insurance and financial protection.